bestia-dev/efrro_form_c_json/README.md

 ## TODO

-- use json to fill the same form on another device
+- use json to fill the same form data on another device
 - how to hard reload on android chrome?
-It retains the old version too long.
+It retains the old version for too long.